 From time to time, we have entered into indemnification provisions under certain of our agreements in the ordinary course of business, typically with business partners, customers, and suppliers.
 Pursuant to these agreements, we may indemnify, hold harmless, and agree to reimburse the indemnified parties on a case-by-case basis for losses suffered or incurred by the indemnified parties in connection with any patent or other intellectual property infringement claim by any third party with respect to our products.
 The term of these indemnification provisions is generally perpetual from the time of the execution of the agreement.
 The maximum potential amount of future payments we could be required to make under these indemnification provisions is typically not limited to a specific amount.
-In addition, we have entered into indemnification agreements with our officers and directors.
+In addition, we have entered into indemnification agreements with our officers, directors, and certain other employees.
+With certain exceptions, these agreements provide for indemnification for related expenses including, among others, attorneys' fees, judgments, fines and settlement amounts incurred by any of these individuals in any action or proceeding.
 We have not incurred material costs to defend lawsuits or settle claims related to these indemnification provisions.
-As of December 31, 2014, we had no accrued liabilities for these indemnification provisions.
+As of December 31, 2015, we had no accrued liabilities for these indemnification provisions.